SuperDARNCanada/borealis/docs/source/monitoring.rst

 After installing, simply replace the configuration files with those found in this repository.

 Installation of NRPE is similarly simple.
-See our Nagios github page for detailed installation
+We maintain a private repository with our Nagios configuration.
-steps: https://github.com/SuperDARNCanada/Nagios/tree/develop.
-An example on how we use Nagios to monitor Borealis is shown here: https://github.com/SuperDARNCanada/Nagios/tree/develop
+Contact us if you would like to set up Nagios for your own system, we would be happy to share our experience.

 -------------------
 Downtime Monitoring